 No one is perfect.

-In every job, at every point in your career, there are ways to improve your skills and your personal brand.
-Maintaining a positive reputation at work is not easy – it takes strategy, hard work, constant iteration and consistency.
+In every job and at every point in your career, there are ways to improve your skills and your personal brand.
+Maintaining a positive reputation at work is not easy.
+It takes strategy, hard work, constant iteration, and consistency.

 The first step to building the personal brand you want is to evaluate your personal brand right now.
 That means gathering information from yourself and others to determine how you are perceived.

-One of my favorite books about branding is Fascinate: How to Make Your Brand Impossible to Resist by Sally Hogshead.
+One of my favorite books about branding is Fascinate: How to Make Your Brand Impossible to Resist* by Sally Hogshead.
 This book has helped companies large and small attract their ideal customers, but I love how the concepts in the book can build your personal reputation at work.
-You want to fascinate and impress those who can take you to the next level in your career.
+You want to fascinate and impress those who can take you to the next level.

-During my five years in sales, though, I saw three mistakes that tarnished personal brands: not being coachable, not maximizing face-time with managers and an inattention to detail in communication.
+During my five years in sales, I saw three mistakes that tarnished personal brands: not being coachable, not maximizing face-time with managers, and inattention to detail in communication.

 Not Being Coachable

 It is natural to get defensive when you receive feedback from another person, especially if you feel like the feedback does not accurately reflect you.
-But remember that perception is reality, and if they do not see your ability, it does not appear you have it.
+But remember that perception is reality, and if they do not see your ability, it does not exist.

-If you are already the bomb.com at the specific skill the other person mentions, just make it a point to get visible the next time you see him or her.
-The key here is to illustrate that you heard the coaching and you rose to the occasion.
+If you are already the bomb.com at the specific skill the other person mentions, just make it a point to get visible using that skill.
+The key here is to illustrate that you heard the coaching and rose to the occasion.

 Not sure what to expect when working with the managers?
 Learn from someone who has been there before.
 Get advice from peers and ask for the expectations from the managers beforehand.